kctezcan/sampling/Code/code_readme.md

 4. vaesampling.py: this is the function that runs the decoder output sampling, implementing the l-MALA method, i.e. the MCMC sampling.
 5. definevae2.py: this file creates the VAE graph necessary for the DDP reconstruction and loads its trained weights and returns the necessary parts of the VAE for reconstruction.
 6. definevae_2d_v1_mri_nocov_fullim_conz_homodyn_varsize_f2.py: this file creates the 2D latent space VAE graph necessary for the l-MALA sampling and loads its trained weights and returns the necessary structures from the VAE for the sampling.
+7. Patcher.py: this is a class that aids in creating patches from an image and combining the patches to an image quickly.
+It is used by the vaereconX.py files as we do the DDP reconstruction patchwise here.